-6.11 Advances to salary will only be agreed in exceptional circumstances or when an error has been made by the Trust.
-In all cases, advances will only be made if financial hardship (self-declared) will be experienced before the next available pay day.
-Salary advances should usually be fully repaid from the next available pay.
-Longer repayment periods can be agreed by the Finance Director (or delegated officer).
-Requests must be approved by the HR Manager and Finance Manager or Finance Director.
+6.11 Advances to salary will only be agreed when an error has been made by the Trust calculating substantive pay.
+Advances will not be made for overtime or additional hours worked with payments being made on the next available pay run.
+If, however, overtime or additional hours were submitted and approved per Trust processes and deadlines but not paid, a salary advance can be requested.
+Salary advances will be fully recovered from the next available pay.
+All advances must be approved by the HR Manager and Finance Manager or Finance Director.
 A log of salary advances is kept by the Finance Manager to ensure that advances are repaid.